| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 GLOBAL_INIT_PRIORITY

-or DECL_GLOBAL_DTOR_P
+DECL_GLOBAL_CTOR_P or DECL_GLOBAL_DTOR_P holds,

 then this gives the initialization priority for the function.
 The